 Even with a built-in fur coat, it’s still chilly out there!
 Pay attention to the material and the fit when choosing a coat.

 Antifreeze tastes sweet but is a fatal poison.
 Look into antifreeze made with propylene glycol.

 Keep the water in your pet’s bowl fresh, full, and never frozen.

 Many people believe that they should feed their pets more in the winter.
 Overfeeding your pet can lead to health problems.
 Resist your pet’s adorable eyes.

 Protect Your Pet's Paws

-Paw booties are a great way to protect your pet’s paws against the harsh winter weather.
+Paw booties like these are a great way to protect your pet’s paws against the harsh winter weather.

 Beware of Ice

 Slipping on ice can lead to injury.
 You can never be sure if a patch of ice can hold your pet’s weight.